Study & Solidarity with

 Respect the will of the people.
 Protect the Bolivarian Revolution.

-Study & Solidarity with Venezuela is an online course and a learning community for anyone who stands against imperial aggression and for the right to self-determination of the Venezuelan people.
-The course will be facilitated by Eleanor Hancock, Director of Comrades Education, and Juliana Barnet, an anti-imperialist educator with decades of participation in Latin American solidarity movements and close ties to grassroots Venezuelan society.
+Study & Solidarity with Venezuela is an online course and a learning community for anyone who stands against imperial aggression and for the right to self-determination.

-This course will be conducted as an interactive study group, with a curated group of materials (written, audio, video, etc) shared ahead of each live session that the group can then “unpack” together with the support of course facilitators.
+The format of the program is an interactive study group, with a curated group of materials (written, audio, video, etc) shared ahead of each live session that the group can then “unpack” together with the support of course facilitators.
 Study materials will include a variety of sources, and will prioritize Venezuelan perspectives.

 Primary goals for our work together include: